-When a custodial parent (the parent that is given custody of a child by a court after a separation or divorce) decides to move the child to a different city, or relocate, it can disrupt the visitation rights of the other parent.
-It may also dampen the relationship with the child and the noncustodial parent.
-Florida law requires that custodial parents contact the noncustodial parents to gain consent.
-If both parents approve of the move, they will have to submit a written statement to the court that outlines the consent of both parents (including the consent of family members who may have visitation rights such as grandparents and godparents), updated visitation arrangements (including modes of transportation and costs), and other applicable information.
+When a custodial parent — the parent who is given custody of a child by a court after a separation or divorce — decides to move the child to a different city or relocate out of state, it can disrupt the visitation rights of the other parent.
+It may also disrupt the relationship with the child and the noncustodial parent.
+Florida law requires custodial parents contact noncustodial parents to gain consent before relocation.
+If both parents approve of the move, they must submit a written statement to the courts.

+The written statement must include the consent of family members who may have visitation rights, such as grandparents and godparents.
 In most cases, noncustodial parents are granted greater time with the child during special school breaks and holidays.
 After the relocation proposal is submitted and approved by both parents, the court will grant the custodial parent with the explicit permission to relocate with the child.
 Contact us to schedule a consultation with a Gainesville attorney today.

 All child relocation cases are not so simple.
-Often, parents are not OK with the custodial parent relocating the child.
-They may have bitter tensions with the custodial parent or they may be concerned about the safety and well-being of the child.
-When these reservations are present, the overall process of child relocation can become long and difficult.
+Oftentimes, parents are not compliant with the custodial parent relocating the child.
+They may have bitter tensions with the custodial parent or they may feel concerned about the safety and well-being of the child.
+When these reservations are present, the overall process of child relocation can become complex and time-consuming.

 If the noncustodial parent makes no objection to the petition however, and there are no evidences of harm to the child, the judge will approve and permit the child relocation.
-The custodial parent has to file a petition to relocate with the court that includes basic information such as:
+The custodial parent has to file a petition to relocate with the court that includes basic information such as the following.

 - Purpose for moving

-When determining to permit a custodial parent to relocate a child, many factors are considered.
-The top priority is to protect the child’s health and safety, emotional and developmental needs, overall happiness.
-Florida courts like to ensure that a child’s best interest will be served.
-They recognize that stability is a significant factor in a child’s life and will reject a relocation proposal if any of the following are indicated or proven:
+When determining to permit a custodial parent to relocate a child, Florida courts consider a number of different factors.
+The top priority is to protect the child’s health and safety, emotional and developmental needs, and overall happiness.
+Judges recognize that stability is a significant factor in a child’s life and can reject a relocation proposal due to any of the following factors.

 - Past or current domestic abuse within the home